gameperson/info/README.md

 Thank you in advance for your interest, your ideas, and your support!

 We welcome all contributions.
-Anyone passionate about intellectual exploration and truth-seeking, whether a patron, researcher, writer, seeker, browser, ocassional donor, or voracious learner, your input is valuable and appreciated.
+Anyone passionate about intellectual exploration and truth-seeking, whether a patron, researcher or writer is encouraged to contribute.
+Even if you are a seeker, browser, occasional donor, or voracious learner, your input and support is valuable and appreciated.

 ## 👥 Join the Community
 Stay connected and contribute to our collective understanding: